 David Klass studied art and architecture at Pratt Institute.
 Upon graduation he apprenticed with the noted American artist, Theodore Roszak, assisting in the fabrication and installation of public art works for the city of New York.
-Subsequently, he founded his own studio and began designing Judaica for the home, synagogue, and other institutions of Jewish identity.
+Subsequently, the Judaic artist founded his own studio and began designing pieces for the home, synagogue, and other institutions of Jewish identity.

 Mr. Klass has worked with numerous congregations and committees, as well as collective and individual patrons.
 He is known for facilitating communication so that his clients are happy with both the process and the final outcome.
 Additionally, his projects are consistently delivered on time and within budget.